Before Departure

 Travel

-Ensure that you have all the necessary documents you need.
+Ensure that you have all the necessary documents before you depart.

 ID

-• Make sure you have valid ID papers, such as passports, before you leave.
-Keep in mind that a Norwegian driving license is not a valid ID outside of Norway.
+- Make sure you have valid identification documents, such as a passport, before you leave.
+Note that a Norwegian driver’s license is not considered valid identification outside Norway.

 Visa

-• If you need a visa, you'll need to get it before you move.
-In order to apply you may need an official acceptance letter from your host institution.
+- If you need a visa, you must obtain it before you move.
+To apply, you may need an official acceptance letter from your host institution.

-• It is your responsibility to ensure that you hold a valid visa before you leave, and that it is valid throughout your entire stay in the host country.
-Some countries also require that your passport is valid up to six months after you leave.
+- It is your responsibility to ensure that you have a valid visa before departure and that it remains valid throughout your entire stay in the host country.
+Some countries also require that your passport be valid for up to six months after your departure.

 Healthcare and Insurance

-Make sure you have health and travel insurances that last for the duration of your stay abroad.
-Keep in mind that most travel insurances only cover short breaks abroad.
+Ensure that you have health and travel insurance coverage for the entire duration of your stay abroad.
+Note that most travel insurance policies only cover short trips.

 Vaccines